Press enter or spacebar to select a desired language.

 Welcome

-This site is designed to introduce you to the Doctor of Education program and the resources available to you.
+This site is designed to introduce you to the Doctor of Education programs and the resources available to you.

 Use the tabs across the top of the page to navigate through resources, coursework, APA mechanics, and dissertation resources.
 Some of the tabs will have subtabs with additional information.
 If you have trouble finding information about your topic, contact edd@seu.edu for help.

-Southeastern’s Doctor of Education program features an interdisciplinary approach to leadership in education, business, ministry, research, policy, and nonprofit institutions.
+Southeastern’s Doctor of Education programs feature an interdisciplinary approach to leadership in education, business, ministry, research, policy, and nonprofit institutions.

 Concentrations are designed to prepare individuals to enhance their leadership, evaluation, and advocacy skills in organizations requiring advanced abilities and expertise.

-The program, which includes 54 credit hours, will prepare individuals to be well-rounded, qualified servant leaders who can take on the challenges facing organizations of all kinds.
+The programs, which include 54 or 60 credit hours, will prepare individuals to be well-rounded, qualified servant leaders who can take on the challenges facing organizations of all kinds.

 Benefits of the SEU program include instruction from faculty members with decades of experience in their respective fields, a flexible, asynchronous delivery method that maximizes research time, face-to-face instruction, and the foundation of a Christian worldview.